Certificate in Integrated Education

 The suite of Integrated Education qualifications are derived from the international Acknowledging Creative Thinking Skills (ACTS) Project: a team of educators, especially Steiner Waldorf teachers, from around Europe and world who recognise that assessment by exams does not necessarily give an accurate or complete picture of students’ achievements and abilities.

 Each module of this qualification is recognised by UCAS as equivalent to one GCSE.
+(IE Prinicples).

 Module One: Independent Project